RVirmoors/ccia/regression-osc-imu.md

 I'm going to describe a simple schema, first popularized by Rebecca Fiebrink in her now classic [Machine Learning for Musicians and Artists MOOC](https://www.kadenze.com/courses/machine-learning-for-musicians-and-artists-v/info), to create sound-making instruments by *example* instead of by mathematical specification.
 Of course, a similar pattern can work for controlling other types of media, such as video, lights etc.

+Here's a quick taste of how it can work, recorded in our April '26 workshop in Genova as part of [the Transper project](https://www.transper.eu/pilots/pilot-2-genova).

+{% maincolumnvideo '../attachments/video/imu-demo.mp4' 'My then-student [Tony Macpela](https://tonymacpela.com/) demoing the system described in this guide.' %}

 {% newthought 'Our input of choice will be motion' %}, as described by relative movement of a point in 3D space by an [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit), aka accelerometer.{% sidenote 'mocap' '(as opposed to *absolute* motion capture systems that report positions in space)'%} How do you get your hands on an IMU?
 I think you have three major options: [Make it](#make-it).
 [Buy it](#buy-it).
 [Phone it](#phone-it).

 ### Make it